HealsCodes/XIPivot/XIPivot.Ashita/resources/README.md

 The goals behind XIPivot are simple:

-- no modifications to the original DAT files
+- no modifications to the original DAT / spw / bgw files
-- no more huge folder with thousands of anonymous DAT files
+- no more huge folder with thousands of anonymous files
 - the ability to sort Mods into separate folders for each mod
 - the ability to control which Mods take precedence